-8.1.
+- 8.1.
 Laboratory Procedures.
-Each vial containing urine will be referenced as sample A and sample B. The laboratory will use a portion of sample A for its initial analysis.
+Each vial containing urine will be referenced as sample A and sample B. The laboratory will use a portion of sample A for its initial analysis. - 8.1.1.

-8.1.1.
 Any analysis result showing a banned substance and/or metabolite(s) in sample A will be reviewed and verified by the laboratory director or certifying scientist.

-8.1.2.
-The laboratory will communicate all analysis results to the NCAA-designated drug-testing agency using specimen barcode numbers.
+- 8.1.2.
+The laboratory will communicate all analysis results to the NCAA-designated drug-testing agency using specimen barcode numbers. - 8.2.

-8.2.
 Notifications.
-Upon receipt of anaylsis of results, the NCAA-designated drug-testing agency will use the barcode information to identify any individuals with positive findings.

-8.2.1.
-For NCAA individual championships, the NCAA-designated drug-testing agency will communicate all positive test results to the director of athletics and/or their designee at the applicable member institution within 45 days of specimen collection.

-8.2.2.
-The testing agency will also notify the institution that sample B will be tested and will describe the options for student-athlete representation during applicable sample B testing procedures.

-8.2.3.
-The institution shall, without delay, notify the student-athlete of the findings and secure the student-athlete's preference for representation during applicable sample B procedures.
-Permitted representatives include the student-athlete, an individual attending on the student-athlete's behalf and/or a lab surrogate.

-8.2.4.
-The institution shall notify the NCAAdesignated drug-testing agency of the studentathlete's sample B procedural representation preference in accordance with the following timelines:

-- Year-round testing outside of championships/ post-season playoff events: within two business days of institutional receipt of positive test results. - Reinstatement testing: within two business days of institutional receipt of positive test results. - Championship/Postseason playoff testing where team/student-athlete is not advancing: within two business days of institutional receipt of positive test results. - Championship/Postseason playoff testing where team/student-athlete is advancing: within 24 hours of institutional receipt of positive test results.

-8.2.5.
-The NCAA-designated drug-testing agency will provide the institution with sample B testing details and the institution will provide them to the student-athlete and any identified representatives.
+Upon receipt analysis of results, the NCAA-designated drug-testing agency will use the barcode information to identify any individuals with positive findings. - 8.2.1.
+For NCAA individual championships, the NCAA-designated drug-testing agency will communicate all positive test results to the director of athletics and/or their designee at the applicable member school within 45 days of specimen collection barring any unforeseen delays. - 8.2.2.
+The NCAA-designated drug-testing agency will also notify the school that sample B will be tested and will describe the options for student-athlete representation during applicable sample B testing procedures. - 8.2.3.
+The school shall, without delay, notify the student-athlete of the findings and secure the student-athlete's preference for representation during applicable sample B procedures.
+Permitted representatives include the student-athlete, an individual attending on the student-athlete's behalf and/or a lab surrogate. - 8.2.4.
+The school shall notify the NCAA-designated drug-testing agency of the student-athlete's sample B procedural representation preference in accordance with the following timelines: - Year-round testing outside of championships/ postseason football games: within two business days of institutional receipt of positive test results. - Reinstatement testing: within two business days of institutional receipt of positive test results. - Championship/Postseason football games testing where team/student-athlete is not advancing: within two business days of institutional receipt of positive test results. - Championship/Postseason football games testing where team/student-athlete is advancing: within 24 hours of institutional receipt of positive test results. - 8.2.5.
+The NCAA-designated drug-testing agency will provide the school with sample B testing details and the school will provide them to the student-athlete and any identified representatives.

 8.2.6.
-In the event the institution does not inform the NCAA-designated drug-testing agency about the student-athlete's representation preference within the required time frame, the sample B procedures will be conducted in the presence of a lab surrogate representative.
+In the event the school does not inform the NCAA-designated drug-testing agency about the student-athlete's representation preference within the required time frame, the sample B procedures will be conducted in the presence of a lab surrogate.

 8.2.7.
-The student-athlete, student-athlete's representative, the institution's representative or the lab representative will attest by signature as to the identity of the barcode on sample B, that the security seal has not been broken, and that there is no evidence of tampering of the sample.
+The student-athlete, student-athlete's representative, the school's representative or the lab surrogate will attest by signature as to the identity of the barcode on sample B, that the security seal has not been broken, and that there is no evidence of tampering of the sample.